Page contents

 From Istanbul, head to Yenikapi Station.
 You can reach this via Metro, bus, or taxi.
 Once you board the train, you’ll first head to Pendik, which should take around 48 minutes.
 This train leaves every 15 minutes.

-Upon arriving at Pendik Station in the Kadikoy neighborhood on the Asian side of Istanbul, you’ll need to swap to the Ankara Express that heads to Eskisehir.
+Upon arriving at Pendik Station in the Kadikoy neighborhood on the Asian side of Istanbul, you’ll need to swap to the Ankara Express that heads to Eskişehir.
 This leaves hourly and takes 2 hours 45 minutes.

 To head back to Istanbul, reverse the information and be sure to book your tickets ahead of time, as the return journey is often hectic.

-Private Tour From Istanbul To Pamukkale
+Get From Istanbul To Pamukkale By Private Tour

 If the hassle of picking a travel option between the two cities seems like something you’d rather not deal with, booking a private day tour from Istanbul to Pamukkale is a convenient option but more expensive.